 Mr. Shoener first became involved in environmental issues by working for local grassroots groups in Pennsylvania in the 1970's.
 Mr. Shoener holds B.S. and M.S. degrees from Penn State University in environmental management and pollution control.
 From 1978 to 1987 he worked for the U.S. EPA Hazardous Waste Management and Air Pollution Control Programs.
 From 1987 to 1994 he served as the Regional Director for the Pennsylvania Department of Environmental Resources, directing a staff of 230 people.

-He resides in Scranton, Pennsylvania with his wife, Ruth, and their four children.
-He is a Deacon in the the Roman Catholic Diocese of Scranton.
-He also teaches on environmental policy topics at Marywood University, Scranton.
+He resides in Scranton, Pennsylvania with his family.
+He is a Deacon in the Roman Catholic Diocese of Scranton.
+He has also taught on environmental policy topics at Marywood University, Scranton.

-Paul Soler-Sala, Board Member, is a Senior Project Specialist at ENSR International, a global environmental consulting and engineering firm based in Westford, Massachusetts, USA (www.ensr.com).
+Paul Soler-Sala, Board Member, is a Senior Project Manager in EHS Compliance Consulting, for Antea Group in Massachusetts.
 In addition to his domestic (USA) consulting work, Mr. Soler-Sala conducts environmental work throughout Central/South America and Europe.
 His areas of expertise include Environmental Health and Safety audits and auditing protocols, environmental impact studies, site assessments & environmental industrial due diligence, EH&S regulatory research & facility outsourcing, Environmental Management Systems, and soil and groundwater investigations.

 Mr. Soler-Sala served as the Russia Representative of the United States Forest Service from 1992 to 1994 (based in Russia), and on numerous occasions has served as a Russian natural resource consultant.
-He docummented his experiences as a volunteer for ECOLOGIA, in "Letters to ECOLOGIA: Fourteen months as an ecological traveler during the collapse of the Soviet Union" (1992 ECOLOGIA).
-A long-time supporter of ECOLOGIA and prior ECOLOGIA volunteer and project staff member, in his current role as a Board Member he also assists with Central American programs and evaluates Virtual Foundation proposals as a member of the Executive Committee.
+He documented his experiences as a volunteer for ECOLOGIA, in "Letters to ECOLOGIA: Fourteen months as an ecological traveler during the collapse of the Soviet Union" (1992 ECOLOGIA).
 Fluent in Spanish and Russian, and conversational in Portuguese and Indonesian, Mr. Soler-Sala has lived in Spain, Colombia, Indonesia, India, Russia and Germany.
-He currently resides in Boston, Massachusetts (USA).
 He holds a BS from Clark University, and a MA in International Policy from Tufts University.
+He and his family live in Portsmouth, New Hampshire.